 Mark 7:35: the result of the healing action of Jesus.

 Mark 7:36: the recommendation of silence is not obeyed.

 c) The text:

-31 Then he returned from the region of Tyre, and went through Sidon to the Sea of Galilee, through the region of the Decapolis.
-32 And they brought to him a man who was deaf and had an impediment in his speech; and they besought him to lay his hand upon him.
-33 And taking him aside from the multitude privately, he put his fingers into his ears, and he spat and touched his tongue; 34 and looking up to heaven, he sighed, and said to him, "Ephphatha," that is, "Be opened."
-35 And his ears were opened, his tongue was released, and he spoke plainly.
-36 And he charged them to tell no one; but the more he charged them, the more zealously they proclaimed it.
-37 And they were astonished beyond measure, saying, "He has done all things well; he even makes the deaf hear and the dumb speak."
+Again Jesus left the district of Tyre and went by way of Sidon to the Sea of Galilee, into the district of the Decapolis.
+And people brought to him a deaf man who had a speech impediment and begged him to lay his hand on him.
+He took him off by himself away from the crowd.
+He put his finger into the man’s ears and, spitting, touched his tongue; then he looked up to heaven and groaned, and said to him, “Ephphatha!”— that is, “Be opened!” — And immediately the man’s ears were opened, his speech impediment was removed, and he spoke plainly.
+He ordered them not to tell anyone.
+But the more he ordered them not to, the more they proclaimed it.
+They were exceedingly astonished and they said, “He has done all things well.
+He makes the deaf hear and the mute speak.”

 3. A moment of prayerful silence

 so that the Word of God may penetrate and enlighten our life.

 to help us in our personal reflection.

 a) What is the attitude of Jesus towards the deaf and dumb person and towards the people?
 How do you understand the actions of Jesus: He places His finger in the man’s ears and with His saliva touches the man’s tongue, then, looking up to heaven, he sighs and says, “Ephphatha”?

 b) How can we understand Jesus’ concern for taking the man away from the crowd?